 Therapy and meditation are methods to help you in this process.

 The retreat Meretes Garden has a unique situation in what is called the strawberry village of Valldal, known for its majestic mountains, a mighty river with its powerful waterfalls, and the deep blue Fjord of Norddal.
-In the middle of the UNESCO World Heritage area of Geirangerfjord.
+In the middle of the UNESCO World Heritage area of Geirangerfjord and Tafjord.
 And also a very short trip to the famous serpentine Summer road Trollstigen.

 The beautiful nature is the heart and the puls of the retreat.
 Here you will find a Japanese zengarden for meditation, and a herb, and vegetable garden.
 A little path from the garden leads you down to the peaceful surroundings of the beautiful river Valldøla.